|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Works, A. H. Howland, Geo.
 A. Ellis, Engineers.

-Page 138: No authenticated case of lead poisoning from the use of lead service pipes has ever been recorded.
+Page 138: It has been decided by both the American and New England Water Works Associations that lead pipes are the most reliable and, in the end, the cheapest.
+No authenticated case of lead poisoning from the use of lead service pipes has ever been recorded.

 1888 "Memoir of David Loring," by E. H. Hoar, Memoirs of Members of the Social Circle in Concord: 2nd. ser., from 1795 to 1840.
 (1800-1870)